Assault Defense Attorney in Aurora, Colorado

 What is Assault under Colorado Law?

-The elements of an assault is the intentional or reckless use of force on another resulting in injury.
+The elements of a crime of assault is the intentional or reckless use of force on another resulting in injury.
 An attempted assault is commonly known as a battery.
 The level of the offense depends on the individual facts of each case.
 An injury involving serious bodily injury would be charged a second-degree assault.

 The use of a deadly weapon during an assault could result in a first-degree assault charge.
 If there are no observable injuries, a defendant could be charged with third-degree assault or a municipal ordinance violation.
 For more information, please see the following: